shaktidevkota/pandas/README.md

 # Data Cleaning & Preparation with Pandas

-This project is part of the Data Analytics Internship Project 1 at DecodeLabs.
+This project is part of the DecodeLabs Data Analytics Internship.

-The objective of this project is to clean and prepare raw datasets using Python and Pandas by handling missing values, removing duplicates, and correcting incorrect data formats.

----

-## Project Objectives
+## Objective

+Clean and prepare raw datasets by:
-- Identify missing/null values
+- Handling missing values
-- Remove duplicate records
+- Removing duplicates
-- Correct incorrect date and number formats
+- Correcting incorrect formats
-- Validate dataset integrity
-- Create a cleaned dataset ready for analysis

----

 ## Technologies Used